 VAT is also known as JCT in Japan; GST in New Zealand and Australia; and QST in Quebec (Canada).

 VAT may be charged to buyers on their purchases (“VAT on Items Sold on Etsy”) as well as to eligible sellers on their paid seller fees ("VAT on seller fees”).

-Note: What follows is general information.
+This article contains general information.
 You should always contact your local tax authority or tax advisor for more information.